griffinht/griffinht.com/src/blog/unpublished/racknerd/guixsysteminstallonforeigndistro.md

 Connection to my-vps closed.
 ```

 The system should come back online momentarily.
-We can also stop the system ((manual)[https://www.gnu.org/software/shepherd/manual/html_node/Invoking-halt.html]) with the following command:
+We can also shut down the system ((manual)[https://www.gnu.org/software/shepherd/manual/html_node/Invoking-halt.html]) with the following command:

 ```
 $ herd power-off shepherd